Kinto/kinto/docs/api/permissions.rst

 Listing shared items
 ====================

-One can fetch the list of article.
+One can fetch the list of articles.

 .. code-block::